vuhuycan/rtlcheck/README.md

    File "Process.ml", line 39, characters 4-122:
    Warning 21: this statement never returns (or has an unsound type.)
 A: This is expected behavior within the way we are using js_of_ocaml

+Q: What is the "alternate mapping" (-a switch)?
+A: The default mapping of microarchitectural edges to SVA generates properties which allow the events defined by the source and destination nodes to occur at the same cycle.
+If such behaviour is considered buggy, the alternate mapping which generates properties that do not allow source and destination nodes to occur at the same time should be used.